azimeazdhan1231/atozai-by-azim/replit.md

 - Updated both Netlify functions with comprehensive fallback paths for data file loading
 - Created custom build script to ensure both serverless functions are properly bundled
 - Fixed nested anchor tag issues by consistently using `asChild` prop with wouter Link component
+- Added build configuration for new `agents.ts` and `contact.ts` serverless functions
+- Updated netlify.toml with redirects for new API endpoints